Gateway to Connection

-We stand strong with over 300 business members who belong and support the Cuyahoga Falls Chamber of Commerce.
+We stand strong with more than 300 business members who belong and support the Cuyahoga Falls Chamber of Commerce.

 By 1981, membership had grown to almost 100.
 With the passage of the Cuyahoga Falls – Northampton Township merger in November of 1985, the Northampton Chamber of Commerce was disbanded and absorbed into the ranks of the CFCC.

 For nearly three decades, the ARDB had nurtured and guided the CFCC, encouraging its development as an independent organization with its own character and identity.
 By March of 1986, the CFCC had experienced significant growth, gathering strength through increased membership, capable leadership, and a broader base of influence.
 At a special meeting on March 24, the CFCC’s Board of Directors approved a proposal of the Executive Committee that the CFCC established a local office within the city limits of Cuyahoga Falls on or about May 1, 1986, and further, that the CFCC become functionally and financially independent and separate from the ARDB effective January 1, 1987.

 On April 23, 1986, the membership cast a unanimous vote for independence.
 Office space was secured at 2675 Oakwood Drive in the Falls, and the CFCC embarked on a membership campaign that brought 60 new members in as many days.
 New articles of incorporation were filed with the State on June 18, 1986, paving the way for independence in 1987.

 During the 1960s and 1970s, the organization became actively involved in local projects – the expressway, school bond, and tax levies; library expansion, traffic control, municipal finance, industrial expansion, and other issues facing the Cuyahoga Falls community.